 For executive assistant hiring checklist, role scope matters more than generic assistant language; the U.S. Bureau of Labor Statistics provides baseline context for administrative assistant responsibilities and labor-market framing.

-Founder and CEO support primary works if it protects executive time; Harvard Business Review's CEO time research offers context for calendar, delegation and decision-load tradeoffs.
+Founder and CEO support primarily works if it protects executive time; Harvard Business Review's CEO time research offers context for calendar, delegation and decision-load tradeoffs.

 What is the 2026 decision snapshot for executive assistant hiring checklist in 10 checkpoints?